 - Explore the dunes, let sand through your fingers, get creative, and take some beautiful pics to great memories

 - Explore ruins in Sijilmassa, near Rissani.
 This ruin was once the most important trade post, connecting Morocco across the desert with Egypt, Sudan, and Ghana.

 - Shop local markets.
 In Rissani there is the biggest market in the region on Tuesday, Thursday, and Saturday while Zagora has a vibrant market every Wednesday and Sunday.

 How many days to visit the Desert in Morocco?

 Visiting this remote, unique location and spending a night under the stars is often once in a lifetime opportunity.
-Therefore, it’s recommended to spend at least 2 nights in the desert region to truly experience the amazing environment and way of life in Sahara.
-With two nights you are able to explore the area, immerse yourself to slow based desert life and at the same time enjoy activities in the area.
-We recommend staying one night at Bedouin camp on dunes and another night at a riad or hotel in the desert town.
+Therefore, it’s recommended to spend at least 2 nights in the desert region to truly experience the amazing environment and way of life in the Sahara.
+With two nights you can explore the area, immerse yourself to slow based desert life and at the same time enjoy activities in the area.
+We recommend staying one night at a Bedouin camp on the dunes and another night at a riad or hotel in the desert town.

 What to back for the Morocco Desert Tour?

 This depends on what time of the year you are traveling.
 As discussed above, summers can get very hot and winter temperatures at night can drop below freezing.
 So, you should back accordingly.
 You should bring a light jacket for cooler evenings, comfortable shoes sneakers or sandals to walk in the sand, and a scarf to protect yourself from sand and sun.
 There are many shops and markets on-road and Sahara which sell a huge variety of beautiful scarves.
 You may like to purchase one, they are quite affordably priced.
 It makes also nice souvenirs to take home.